Michigan Underwater Preserves SystemContact: Tom Graf 517-335-3471

-Michigan's twelve underwater preserves include approximately 2,700 square miles of Great Lakes bottomlands and waters.
+Michigan's thirteen underwater preserves include approximately 3,000 square miles of Great Lakes bottomlands and waters.
 Michigan's first underwater preserve was designated in 1980 through legislation developed and supported by Michigan sport divers.

 As a result, the finest sport diving in the Midwest can be found in Michigan's Great Lakes, preserved by the cold, fresh water.
 Small items, such as plates, bells, ship's rigging, cargo, and other artifacts often remain where they were left many years before.